sunpy/ndcube/docs/explaining_ndcube/arithmetic.rst

 =================================================

 Sometimes more advanced arithmetic operations are required.
-For example, we may want to create a sequence of running difference images which highlight changes between frames, and propagate the uncertainties associated with the image subtraction.
+For example, we may want to create a sequence of running difference images which highlight changes between frames while propagating the uncertainties associated with the image subtraction.
-Alternatively, we may want to subtract one image from another, but exclude a certain region of the image with a mask.
+Alternatively, we may want exclude a certain regions of one or other image from the operation with a mask.
 In such cases, numbers, arrays and `~astropy.units.Quantity` are insufficient.
 Instead it would be better to subtract two `~ndcube.NDCube` objects.
-This is not directly supported, for reasons we will see below.
-The the effect of the operation can still be achieved in practice, as well shall also see.
+While this is not directly supported, for reasons we will see below, the operation can still be achieved indirectly, as well shall also see.

 Why Arithmetic Operations with Coordinate-aware NDData Are Not Directly Supported, and How This Can Be Overcome
 ---------------------------------------------------------------------------------------------------------------

-The remit of the `ndcube` package is support N-dimensional coordinate-aware data astronomical data analysis.
+The purpose of the `ndcube` package is to support N-dimensional coordinate-aware data astronomical data analysis.
 Arithmetic operations between two `~ndcube.NDCube` instances (or equivalently, an `~ndcube.NDCube` and another coordinate-aware `~astropy.nddata.NDData` subclass) are therefore not directly supported because of the possibility of supporting non-sensical operations.
-(Although they are supported indirectly, as we shall see below.)
+(Although, as stated above, they are indirectly supported.)
 For example, what does it mean to multiply a spectrum and an image?
 Getting the difference between two images may make physical sense, but only in certain circumstances.
-For example, subtracting two sequential images of the same region of the Sun is a common step in many solar image analysis workflows.
+For example, subtracting two sequential images of the same region of the Sun is a common step in many solar image analyses.
 But subtracting images of different parts of the sky, e.g. the Sun and the Crab Nebula, does not produce a physically meaningful result.
-Even when subtracting two images of the Sun, drift in the telescope's pointing may result in the pixels in each image corresponding to different points in the Sun.
+Even when subtracting two images of the Sun, drift in the telescope's pointing may result in the pixels in each image corresponding to different points on the Sun.
 In this case, it is questionable whether even this operation makes physical sense.
 Moreover, in all of these cases, it is not at all clear what the resulting WCS object should be.

-One way to ensure physically meaningful, coordinate-aware arithmetic operations between `~ndcube-NDCube` instances would be to compare their WCS objects are the same within a certain tolerance.
+One way to ensure physically meaningful, coordinate-aware arithmetic operations between `~ndcube.NDCube` instances would be to compare their WCS objects are the same within a certain tolerance.
-Alternatively, the arithmetic operation could attempt to reproject on `~ndcube-NDCube` to the other's WCS.
+Alternatively, the arithmetic operation could attempt to reproject on `~ndcube.NDCube` to the other's WCS.
-However, these operations are potentially prohibitively slow and operationally expensive.
+However, these operations can be prohibitively slow and resource-hungry.

-Despite this, arithmetic operations between two `~ndcube.NDCube` instance is supported, provided the coordinate-awareness of one is dropped.
+Despite this, arithmetic operations between two `~ndcube.NDCube` instances is supported, provided the coordinate-awareness of one is dropped.
 A simple solution that satisfies many use-cases is to extract the data (an optionally the unit) from one of the `~ndcube.NDCube` instances and perform the operation as described in the above section on :ref:`arithmetic_standard`:

 .. expanding-code-block:: python